pmarko16/Identifying-Fraudulent-Activities/README.md

 # Identifying-Fraudulent-Activities
 Predicting Fraud in Electronic Commerce:  Fraud  Detection Techniques in E-Commerce

+## Short description
+The following problem has been proposed to participants in the case study of a company whose name I won't mention.
+As we will see, given training and test data sets don't contain enough information and correlation for constructing an efficient prediction model.

 ## Goal
 E-commerce websites often transact huge amounts of money.
 Whenever a huge amount of money is moved, there is a high risk of users performing fraudulent activities, e.g. using stolen credit cards, doing money laundry, etc.